The original storyboard of Ice was created in the last half of my winter 2015 drawing class.

 There are going to be some significant changes in the next version, the biggest one being the inclusion of text and a slightly altered focus (from fear being the number one theme, to finding the strength to face it being the key theme), but I'm proud of this first run through.

-Christine is a Canadian illustrator and comic artist.
+Christine is a non-binary, Canadian illustrator and comic artist.
 They graduated with a BA (English) and a BFA (Visual Arts) from the University of Regina.